saltydk/docusaurus/saltbox/docs/sandbox/apps/calibre_web.md

       * In the popup, add `@yourdomain.com` and save.
 Done!

     Before closing the website, you might want to grab your device email address for the next step.
-Under the Send-to-Kindle E-Mail Settings, copy the email address where you want the books sent by default. <br />
+Under the Send-to-Kindle E-Mail Settings, copy the email address where you want the books sent by default.

   * **Add your Kindle email address to your profile on books.yourdomain.com**
       * Once logged in, on the top ride side, click your name to open your profile